Advertiser Disclosure

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

-Over the last couple of years, since COVID-19 began impacting the global travel industry, banks and credit card issuers started offering ways to keep their travel-focused credit cards relevant.
+Over the last couple of years, since COVID-19 began impacting the global travel industry, banks and credit card issuers have started offering ways to keep their travel-focused credit cards relevant.

 American Express worked to boost the value proposition of its cards by offering new statement credits.
 And Chase came out with its own set of benefits — one being particularly interesting.
 Known as Pay Yourself Back, this feature is designed to increase the flexibility of your points by allowing them to be used to offset expenses.

 In this guide, we’ll dissect the program and examine the pros and cons of using your rewards in this way.
 We’ll compare this benefit to those offered by Chase’s competitors and determine whether it’s worth taking advantage of.

 What Is Chase Pay Yourself Back?

 Chase’s Pay Yourself Back feature provides a way to use your Ultimate Rewards points to pay for existing purchases in select categories, effectively behaving as a statement credit to save on purchases.
-This option is in addition to the many other fabulous ways to redeem Ultimate Rewards points for travel.
+This is in addition to the many other fabulous ways to redeem Ultimate Rewards points for travel.

 What Can I Use Pay Yourself Back For?